Code-Institute-Submissions/RoVsEk23-Milestone1-Project-SCC/README.md

 The fictional names on the teams page was generated from https://www.name-generator.org.uk/.

-Text for the membership section on the about us page was taken from http://www.roffeycricketclub.co.uk/membership/.
+Text for the membership section on the about us page was inspired by http://www.roffeycricketclub.co.uk/membership/.

-Text for the fees section on the about us page was taken from https://www.eastgrinsteadcricketclub.org.uk/membership/.
+Text for the fees section on the about us page was inspired by https://www.eastgrinsteadcricketclub.org.uk/membership/.

 Google maps Embed link was used on the contact us page.

-Text for map directions on the contact us page was taken from https://crawley.gov.uk/culture/parks-and-open-spaces/gardens-and-parks/goffs-park.
+Text for map directions on the contact us page was inspired by https://crawley.gov.uk/culture/parks-and-open-spaces/gardens-and-parks/goffs-park.

 The source of the weather widget used on the contact us page was https://weatherwidget.io/.